Himalayagup/redis-clone-python/README.md

 ### Start the Server

-To start the server without key persistency:
+To start the server with default settings (without key persistency):

 ```bash
 redis-clone
 ```

-To start the server on specific IP and PORT:
+To specify the host and port:

 ```bash
 redis-clone --host 127.0.0.1 --port 6379
 ```

-With key persistency:
+To enable key persistency (saves data to store.json and loads on restart):

 ```bash
 redis-clone --persist
 ```

-To use CLI mode:
+To enter CLI mode if server is running:

 ```bash